jborean93/ProcessEx/docs/en-US/Start-ProcessWith.md

 Creates the process to run with the specified access token instead of explicit credentials.
 This access token can be retrieved by using other APIs like `LogonUser` or by duplicating an existing access token of a running process.
 The token should have been opened with `Query`, `Duplicate`, and `AssignPrimary` rights.
+The `AdjustSessionId` and `AdjutDefault` access may also be required if using a token from another session, e.g. a `SYSTEM` token.
 This will use the `CreateProcessWithToken` API which requires the `SeImpersonatePrivilege` privileges usually held by administrators on the host.

 Be aware that this process will add the Logon Session SID of this token to the station and desktop security descriptor specified by Desktop on `-StartupInfo`.